open2c/coolpuppy/README.md

                         table with coordinates, their enrichments and
+                        cornerCV, which is reflective of noisiness --local               Create local pileups, i.e. along the diagonal --subset SUBSET       Take a random sample of the bed file - useful for files with too many featuers to run as is, i..e some repetitive elements.
+  --unbalanced          Do not use balanced data - useful for single-cell Hi-C
+                        data, not recommended otherwise.
-                        cornerCV, which is reflective of noisiness --local               Create local pileups, i.e. along the diagonal --n_proc N_PROC       Number of processes to use.
-Each process works on a separate chromosome, so might require quite a bit more memory, although the data are always stored as sparse
+  --n_proc N_PROC       Number of processes to use.
+Each process works on a
+                        separate chromosome, so might require quite a bit more memory, although the data are always stored as sparse